Small-Batch Cinnamon Rolls

 3. These cinnamon rolls are best the day they’re baked.

-• If you don’t own a stand mixer, you can make small-batch cinnamon rolls by hand using a fork to mix the dough.
+- If you don’t own a stand mixer, make your small-batch cinnamon rolls by hand with a fork.

 Did you make these small-batch cinnamon rolls?
 Please rate the recipe and let me know how it went in the comments below.
 Stay in touch with me on Instagram, Facebook, and Pinterest to see more easy comfort food recipes!